What is a fair rent increase in the UK, and how frequently landlords can implement a rent increase?

 This article outlines a few of the central considerations for landlords around rent increase notices, what is a fair rent increase percentage in the UK, and how frequently landlords can implement a rent increase.

 As a landlord, you will want to keep the rent in line with the current market rates.
 Charge too much and you’ll put off prospective tenants and have high vacancy rates.
 But charge too little and you are losing money, this paired with recent regulatory changes could make it incredibly hard to make a profit.
+For example, Section 24 got rid of mortgage interest as an allowable expense, EPC changes increase landlord overheads, and the upcoming Renters' Rights Bill threatens to squeeze landlords even further.

-If the landlord does not include a rent review clause in the tenancy agreement, or this has expired, a landlord may still be able to raise the rent by using a section 13 notice.
+If the landlord does not include a rent review clause in the tenancy agreement, or this has expired, the landlord may still be able to raise the rent by using a section 13 notice.

-There are several ways for a landlord to increase the rent including:
+There are several ways for a landlord to increase the rent, including:

 The Housing Act 1988 provides for a Section 13 Notice to be issued by the Landlord to the Tenant in order to increase the rent after the initial fixed period has expired and the tenancy is in the statutory periodic tenancy, it cannot be used to increase the rent during the fixed term of a tenancy.